Yves57/AspNetCoreExt-Qos/README.md

 ## Key parameter syntax

-- If the key expression analyzer is setup (`services.AddExpressionPolicyKeyComputer()`), it is possible to write key C# expression as strings directly in the 'appsettings.json'.
+- If the key expression analyzer is setup (`services.AddExpressionPolicyKeyEvaluator()`), it is possible to write key C# expression as strings directly in the 'appsettings.json'.
     - Text enclosed between `@(` and `)` is considered as a C# expression.
     - Text enclosed between `@{` and `}` is considered as a C# method body (and must include a `return...` somewhere).
-    - Both syntaxes can use a `context` variable that contains several properties and methods (see Github `AspNetCoreExt.Qos.ExpressionPolicyKeyComputer.Internal.Context.DefaultContext` source for details).
+    - Both syntaxes can use a `context` variable that contains several properties and methods (see Github `AspNetCoreExt.Qos.ExpressionPolicyKeyEvaluator.Internal.Context.DefaultContext` source for details).
 - The special string `"*"` means that the key is the same for every request.
 It is useful to setup a global rate limit policy of 100 calls per second, for example.
-- It is possible to setup a custom policy by code: you have to write a class that implements `IQosPolicyKeyComputer`, and assign it in the options configuration.
+- It is possible to setup a custom policy by code: you have to write a class that implements `IQosPolicyKeyEvaluator`, and assign it in the options configuration.

 ## VIP (Very Important Person) middleware